 Initially, your baby will feed between seven and twelve times in 24 hours.
 Remember breast milk is both food and drink for your baby so they need to feed often.
 This will settle over time.
 Feeding when your baby wants it, feeding frequently and feeding well will help you to make enough milk for your baby’s needs.

 Breast milk is enough for your baby for the first six months of their life.
 They need no other food or drink in that time.
 You can be confident that your baby is getting enough food in the early weeks if they have six or more wet nappies and at least one bowel motion a day.
 It is also a good sign if your baby settles after most feeds.

-A small number of women are unable to breastfeed their baby and, in this case, you may have mixed feelings about not breastfeeding.
+If you are unable to breastfeed your baby, you may have mixed feelings about this.
 It might be important to talk to your partner or a friend about how you are feeling.

 Formula will provide nutrition to your baby to grow well.
 You can still bond with your baby, especially as you hold your baby close as they feed.
 Make feeding a special time for you both.
 Be sure that you follow instructions for preparing formula carefully and that bottles are properly cleaned and sterilised so that your baby stays well.

 Here you will find all of our English language fact sheets about breastfeeding grouped together.

 - Breastfeeding - All fact sheets in English

 Breastfeeding - All fact sheets in other languages

 Breastfeeding fact sheets in languages other than English are grouped together here.

 - Breastfeeding - All fact sheets in other languages